bkesterbyld/sitewire/content/pages/index.md

       - title: Independent inspectors review the work
         content: >
           Independent, licensed GCs review the work, communicate with borrowers as needed and provide disbursement recommendations for your team.
-Then your back office approves the draw and your wire department is notified.
+A log is available of interactions with borrowers and Sitewire also stores documents such as lien releases, appraisals, and more.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image